 To keep the Community an inclusive and safe place for supportive discussions we ask that all our members follow the below guidelines.
 If you have any queries or concerns regarding these, please email the Community team at firstname.lastname@example.org – the team will endeavour to respond to all emails within 2 working days.

 - Please do not set up more than one account, as we do not allow multiple accounts to be registered to one member.
 If you cannot remember your password, you can change this by selecting ‘reset your password’.
-There is a step by step guide in our help section here.

 - Please keep your account details private and do not give your login details to anyone else.